ObolNetwork/obol-docs/docs/sdk/classes/Client.md

+---
+description: The client object of the Obol SDK
+sidebar_position: 6
+sidebar_label: Client
+---
-Obol sdk Client can be used for creating, managing and activating distributed validators.
+Obol SDK `Client` can be used for creating, managing and activating distributed validators.

 ## Extends